TheGoodlike13/liberty_or_death/README.md

 As I was doing this, I scrolled past some of the documentation in [#gradle_plugin](#gradle_plugin).
 I noticed there should be a task called 'libertyCreate' which supposedly creates a server.
 It also ran and did something.
 Could this be the thing I needed?
 My god...
 What can I say.
-Engineering works in mysterious ways.
+Software engineering works in mysterious ways.

 Time to proceed onwards with step 4.
 We're on [#how_to_deploy](#how_to_deploy) if you're lost.
 I add the servlet feature to the server.xml file.